The classification of preordered spaces in terms of monotones: complexity and optimization: Classification of preorders through real-valued monotones

 \begin{proof} We can use the counterexample from Proposition \ref{strict mono no injective} which has no injective monotone.
 Moreover, it is straightforward to see that $(\chi_{i(x)})_{x \in X}$ is a multi-utility with cardinality $\mathfrak{c}$ \cite{evren2011multi}, where $\chi_A$ is the indicator function of a set $A$ and $i(x) \coloneqq \{y \in X| x \preceq y \}$ $\forall x \in X$.
 Since there exist strict monotones, as we showed in the proof of Proposition \ref{strict mono no injective}, we can follow Proposition \ref{R-P multi charac} and get that there exist strict monotone multi-utilities with cardinality $\mathfrak{c}$. \end{proof}

+Corollary \ref{R multi-ut no inj mono} states, by Proposition \ref{R-P multi charac}, that the existence of optimization principles for preference spaces with continuum dimension is not enough for injective optimization principles to exist.
+This differs from the case of countable complexity, where injective optimization principles always exist \cite{hack2022representing}.
+Thus, whenever the preference space is sufficiently involved, local and global injective optimization principles do not coincide in general.
 Notice, Corollary \ref{R multi-ut no inj mono} implies the class of preorders with injective monotones is strictly contained inside the class where multi-utilities with cardinality $\mathfrak{c}$ exist.
 In fact, we can improve upon this modifying the preorder in Proposition \ref{strict mono no injective} to show there are preordered spaces where multi-utilities with cardinality $\mathfrak{c}$ exist while strict monotones do not.
 We present such a preorder in Proposition \ref{R muli-uti no strict mono}, which is the same as the one in Proposition \ref{strict mono no injective} with the exception that we have $x \prec y_x$ instead of $x \bowtie y_x$ $\forall x \in [0,1]$.

-\begin{prop} There are prerordered spaces which have multi-utilities with cardinality $\mathfrak{c}$ and no strict monotone. \end{prop}
+\begin{proposition} There are prerordered spaces which have multi-utilities with cardinality $\mathfrak{c}$ and no strict monotone. \end{proposition}

 \begin{proof} Consider $X \coloneqq [0,1] \cup [2,3]$ equipped with $\preceq$ where

 $\forall x,y \in X$ (see Figure \ref{fig 4} for a representation of $\preceq$), which differs from \eqref{order def 2} only in $x+2\leq y$ instead of $x+2< y$ for $x\in [0,1]$ and $y\in [2,3]$.
 Notice $(X,\preceq)$ is a preordered space and there is a multi-utility with cardinality $\mathfrak{c}$ as in the proof of Corollary \ref{R multi-ut no inj mono}.
 We will show that any family $(A_i)_{i \in I}$, where $A_i \subseteq X$ is increasing $\forall i \in I$ and $\forall x,y \in X$ such that $x \prec y$ there exists some $i \in I$ such that $y \in A_i$ and $x \not \in A_i$, is uncountable.
 Since the existence of some $(A_i)_{i \in I}$ with these properties and countable $I$ is implied by the existence of a strict monotone by Lemma \ref{set charac} $(ii)$, we conclude that there is no strict monotone for $X$.